Thomas Tuchel: Reception

 Tuchel has been criticised for having a harsh approach.
 In 2021, a video emerged depicting Tuchel berating Shawn Parker while coaching him at Mainz in 2014.
 Tuchel reportedly screamed, "Shut your mouth!" at Emre Mor after the player refused to implement Tuchel's training instructions: Mor was later ostracised from the team.
 Writing for The Athletic, Simon Johnson reported Tuchel gave "brutal" criticism to some Chelsea players for failing to carry out his tactics, causing tension in the squad.
 This reportedly exacerbated as results dipped in his final season at the club.
-Mainz's goalkeeper Heinz Müller called him "a dictator" while an anonymous source close to Mainz said "Tuchel [is] so demanding of the players that quite a few couldn't take it anymore.
-He [is] very unforgiving and bears personal grudges".
-This was echoed by longtime Borussia Dortmund goalkeeper Roman Weidenfeller, who said, "In a sporting sense, Tuchel is untouchable.
+Mainz's goalkeeper Heinz Müller called him "a dictator".
+In 2021, Christian Heidel, Mainz's long-time executive and sporting director, defended Tuchel from criticism, saying, "[Tuchel] is not easy to deal with, but all good coaches are complicated.
+[This] means they are tough [and] make demands of those around them [and] for that reason, they are incredible coaches".
+Former Borussia Dortmund goalkeeper Roman Weidenfeller later commented on his experience with Tuchel, saying, "In a sporting sense, Tuchel is untouchable.
 His training sessions were outstanding, he was a visionary.
 But on a human level, it didn't work in some areas".
 Tuchel's agent Oliver Meinking also remarked on Tuchel's difficult demeanour, saying, "[his] energy has the greatest impact, but there's also a problematic side to it.
-It's often all or nothing with him" while Julian Nagelsmann, who played under Tuchel, said he is the type of coach who "gets on super-well with people or not at all".
+It's often all or nothing with him".
+Julian Nagelsmann, who played under Tuchel, said he is the type of coach who "gets on super-well with people or not at all".

 Personal life

 As a child, Tuchel was a "huge" fan of football, and his first footballing idol was Hans-Günter Bruns.

-Tuchel attended Simpert-Kraemer-Gymnasium and devised tactical strategies in PE volleyball.
+Tuchel attended Simpert-Kraemer-Gymnasium, where he devised tactical strategies in PE volleyball.
 He graduated from Baden-Württemberg Cooperative State University with a degree in business administration, and worked as a bartender at the Radio Bar in Stuttgart while a student.

 Tuchel married his wife Sissi, with whom he has two daughters, in 2009.
-In April 2022, it was reported that the couple were divorced, citing irreconcilable differences.
+In April 2022, it was reported that the couple had divorced, citing irreconcilable differences.
 Tuchel is currently in a relationship with Natalie Max.
-He is a polyglot, speaking German, French, English, Luxembourgish and Italian, and describes himself as an "imperfect vegetarian".
+He speaks German, French and English, and describes himself as an "imperfect vegetarian".
 Tuchel consumes minimal amounts of alcohol.
 He considers himself an avid reader, namely of crime thriller novels and books about architecture and design, and is also a fan of tennis, rock music, and hip hop.